mawrkus/pull-request-review-guide/README.md

 #### Be proactive / Help the reviewers

 If the PR is complex, write a general comment to explain its purpose, to give an overview of the changes being made and to share any relevant information about your choices.
-It will help the reviewers dive in the review without effort, which will certainly result in less comments and a faster review.
+It will help the reviewers dive in the review without effort, which can help having less comments and a faster review.

 If there are many changes, highlight the most important parts.

+#### Choose your audience

+Take some time to choose the reviewers.
+Prior to inviting them, ask yourself:

+- Who could give me the best feedback?
+- Who has time to review my code?
+- Who should I give visibility of the changes being made?

+#### Choose the right number of reviewers

+Be inclusive, but not too much.
+Having a large number of reviewers could lead to:

+- too many comments and/or too many suggestions going into too many different directions,
+- too few comments, when everyone thinks someone will take care of reviewing.

+To prevent this, you can start with a few core reviewers to receive the main feedback, then add more people, to give them visibility.

+#### Keep it small / Divide and conquer

+Small successive PRs, each one focused on a single change can help having faster reviews.
+Always try to organize your work in order to be able to break a complex task into a succession of simpler ones.
+The reviewers will thank you for not stealing all their time!

+#### Rome wasn't built in a day / Create new tasks

+If the need for a refactoring or substantial changes arise during the review, create directly a new task and add a link to it in the review.

+Remember that, the longer a review takes, the higher are the risks for merge conflicts, and for a decrease of motivation for everyone participating in the review.

 #### Don't take it personnally / Take some distance